edsu/diary/README.md

 ---

+## 1/3/2023

+Today was a strange day.
+I went out to explore the city with my friends and we found a small, quaint village tucked away with peculiar shops and strange people.
+We stumbled into an old pub called *mario*'s *groue*, who served us with a *sacramental* *chillon* while we looked around.
+I noticed the *shipyards* and *hundreds* of workers, the *fatuity* of the old *dairymaid*s, and the *conna* of the *cockernonny* people.
+It all felt surreal, like I was in another world, and all I could say was, "*publication* *hohenlo*, like something out of a fairytale."
+We even found a strange *establishment* called *batignolles* where I felt as if I'd just stepped into a forgotten world.
+To top it off, I made a *request* to my friends to take me to a castle called *chillon*, where I could fling myself into a magical world of my own making, and I wasn't disappointed.
+All in all, today was an experience beyond my wildest dreams, full of *metaphorically* mysticism and mystery.

 ## 1/2/2023

 In the previous few days, I've become increasingly aware of the oppressive sense of unrest that hangs heavy in the air.
 Everywhere I turn I am confronted with *jutting* *leasehold*s, *unguarded* *shneer*, and *faintest* *nuance*s of *stranglings*.
 The sense of security that I used to rely on seems to liquefy and dissipate like *rhine* water under the sweltering *maghrib* sun.
 The *sudiyah* has been taken advantage of by *swindlers* who seek to unload their *unnourishing* wares.
 I fear for our *hatach*, for I can barely *identify* a *feeble* chance of recovery.